-10.3.1 The building(s) shall be set out by a registered surveyor and a survey report lodged with the Principal Certifier to verify the approved position of each structure in relation to the property boundaries.
+5.5 The building(s) shall be set out by a registered surveyor and a survey report lodged with the Principal Certifier to verify the approved position of each structure in relation to the property boundaries.

-10.3.2 A registered surveyor’s report indicating that the required minimum Australian Height Datum floor level has been achieved, shall be lodged with the Principal Certifier prior to work proceeding above floor level.

-10.3.3 A registered surveyor’s report confirming the approved design ground and/or floor levels, shall be lodged with the Principal Certifier prior to work proceeding above floor level.

-10.4 Nuisance Control
+Nuisance Control

-10.4.1 Any objectionable noise, dust, concussion, vibration or other emission from the development works shall not exceed the limit prescribed in the Protection of the Environment Operations Act 1997.
+5.6 Any objectionable noise, dust, concussion, vibration or other emission from the development works shall not exceed the limit prescribed in the Protection of the Environment Operations Act 1997.